 I actually write Psychedelic Fantasy - the main character (Quaraun) is an opium addict, his primary lover (Unicorn) is a candy maker (chemist/drug dealer), and his secondary lover (GhoulSpawn) is an LSD addict.

 Quaraun is usually very mellowed out and kind of drifts along mindlessly through novels.
 It's difficult to get him angry.
-It's often difficult to get him to stand up or in many cases it is often even more difficult to get him to realize that he's not standing up.
+It's also often difficult to get him to stand up or due to the way opium reacts when mixed with LSD, in many cases it is often even more difficult to get him to realize that he's not standing up.

 Quaraun's mellowed out drifting through life is the opium, which he often is unaware he has taken, as BoomFuzzy the Unicorn, puts opium (among other things) in his eggnog, which Quaraun drinks every night before bed.
 Because Quaraun isn't actively taking drugs himself and is rather being drugged on a not consistent basis by Unicorn, you see him having wild mood swings with frantic terrified fits of night terrors that are absolutely horrific for both Quaraun and the people around him who are witnessing it.
 Opium has some of the worse withdrawal symptoms of any drug out there and they are displayed very accurately in the Quaraun series.

 GhoulSpawn is high strung, nervous, twitchy, flustered, stammered when he talks, and is often in a dazed, confused state not always knowing when or where he is.
 GhoulSpawn is an LSD addict.
 His brain is seriously fried, he rarely is sure where he is, where he's been, what he's doing, or who he's talking to, and he also sees strange Elf-eating pink animals chasing him everywhere he goes.
 GhoulSpawn is quick to run, always seeing nightmares chasing him, even when awake.